originphp/framework/origin/docs/getting-started.md

             'password' => 'secret'
         ]);
     ````
+3. Create the tables and sample data using the statements in `config/schema.sql`.
+From the project folder type in the following command to access the docker container:

+    `docker-compose run app bash`

+    Then type in the following to import the schema.sql file:

+    `bin/console schema import`

 When you go to [http://localhost:8000](http://localhost:8000) you should see a status page showing you that everything is working.